 OPPO Find X2 Pro

 With a huge 6.7-inch OLED display, in-screen fingerprint scanner, sleek-looking ‘vegan’ leather material option, the OPPO Find X2 Pro offers plenty of screen space.
 It features three rear cameras – 48 MP wide-angle camera, 48 MP ultra wide-angle camera and 13 MP periscope telephoto camera with 10X hybrid zoom and up to 60X digital zoom, plus a 2*2130mAh battery (equivalent to 4260mAh battery) and 512GB storage with 12GB RAM.

-Telstra offers the OPPO Find X2 Pro on 24-month device payment plans.
+Telstra offers the OPPO Find X2 Pro on 12 and 24-month device payment plans.
 Below is all published 24-month Telstra plans for the OPPO Find X2 Pro 5G on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 Samsung Galaxy A90 5G

 Samsung’s Galaxy A90 5G offers a range of high-end features, with a lower price tag than you’ll find on the Note 10+ or S10 5G.
 The Android Pie device includes a 6.7-inch screen with Infinity-U Display and features a powerful 4,500mAh battery, plus 128GB of storage.
 The A90 5G also includes a triple rear camera setup, with a main 48-megapixel.
 5-megapixel, and 8-megapixels lenses.